 That’s not possible for everything in your house, though.
 Some items such as dishwashers and furnaces are hard-wired and there is no way to unplug them.
 You may want to consider investing in a whole-house surge protector.
 Whole-house surge protectors are available in various levels of protection.
 The degree of protection they offer is measured by its “voltage protection rating” (VPR) which is the maximum voltage the surge protector will allow through to your home’s electrical system.
 Generally speaking, the lower the VPR, the better.
 Some people use a combination of a whole-house surge protector and point-of-use surge protectors.
 Because installing a whole-house surge protector involves accessing the main power panel, many manufacturers recommend hiring a professional electrician.

-Whole-house serge protection and multiple point-of-use surge protectors is not inexpensive, but neither is replacing your appliances and electronic equipment.
+Whole-house surge protection and multiple point-of-use surge protectors is not inexpensive, but neither is replacing your appliances and electronic equipment.

-Another way to protect your investment in your appliances is hiring factory-trained, experienced technicians for repair and maintenance.
-Call C&W Appliance Service at (855) 358-1496 or submit our online service request form for prompt, reliable service.
+When your appliances are in need to repair or maintenance, call the factory-trained, experienced technicians at C&W Appliance Service at (855) 358-1496 or submit our online service request form for prompt, reliable service.